Can Cats Eat Cooked Chicken Bones? Cooked Vs. Raw [Explained]

 As soon as you notice your cat holding the bone in its teeth, make an effort to remove it.
 Approach cautiously and let go of the bone to prevent startling your pet.

-Nevertheless, if you are aware that your cat consumed roasted bones, you must monitor it for a few days to ensure there are no odd or concerning symptoms, such as:
+Nevertheless, if you are aware that your cat consumed roasted bones, you must monitor closely for 24-48 hours to ensure there are no odd or concerning symptoms, such as:

 - Vomiting